aelassas/servy/README.md

 Servy lets you run any app as a native Windows service with full control over working directory, startup type, process priority, logging, health checks, environment variables, dependencies, pre-launch and post-launch hooks, and parameters.
 A modern open-source alternative to NSSM, WinSW, AlwaysUp, and FireDaemon.

-Servy offers a GUI, a CLI, and a PowerShell module, allowing you to create, configure, and manage Windows services either interactively or through scripts and CI/CD pipelines.
-Additionally, it provides a Manager interface for quickly monitoring and managing all installed services in real time.
+Servy offers a desktop app, a CLI, and a PowerShell module that let you create, configure, and manage Windows services interactively or through scripts and CI/CD pipelines.
+It also includes a Manager app for easily monitoring and managing all installed services in real time.

 If you've ever struggled with the limitations of the built-in `sc` tool or found NSSM lacking in features or UI, Servy might be exactly what you need.
 It solves a common limitation of Windows services by allowing you to set a custom working directory.
 The built-in `sc` tool only works with applications specifically designed to run as Windows services and always uses `C:\Windows\System32` with no way to change it.
 This can break apps that depend on relative paths, configuration files, or local assets.
 Servy lets you run any app as a service and define the startup directory explicitly, ensuring it behaves exactly as if launched from a shortcut or command prompt.